Frequently Asked Questions

 Digital Proof of Insurance

-The digital version is a valid proof of insurance in Quebec, Ontario, Nova Scotia, Alberta, and Newfoundland and Labrador.
-If necessary, a police officer can confirm your coverage by calling 1-833-436-4116 or you can present the paper copy.
+The digital version of your proof of insurance is valid in Quebec, Ontario, Alberta, Nova Scotia, Northwest Territories, Prince Edward Island, Newfoundland and Labrador.
+If necessary, a police officer can confirm your coverage by calling 1-833-436-4116.

 Intact Insurance offers insurance for your house, condo, apartment, cottage, home-based business and rented dwellings.
 We can also cover identity theft and offer liability insurance.
 Read more about home insurance.